DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Rats, Giant:** _(These neutral animals' vital stats are HD 1d4, HP 2, AC 13, MV 30 ft., 15 ft. climb.
 Their saves are physical.
 They attack with a bite for 1d2 points of damage, a shield's AC bonus not applicable.
 They have twilight vision, and 10% will be diseased, the effects of which the Castle Keeper may determine.
 XP: 1+1)_

-**Snake, Poisonous:** _(These neutral animals' vital stats are HD 1d6, HP 4, AC 14, MV 20 ft.
-Their saves are physical.
-They attack with a bite for 1 point of damage.
-Their bite delivers poison for 2d3 points of additional damage, save vs. poison reduces damage to one-half [1d3].
-XP: 9+1)_
+**Snake, Poisonous:** _(These Level 1(d6) poisonous snakes’ vital statistics are HP 4 each.
+AC 14.
+MV 20 ft. disposition neutral.
+Their primary attributes are physical.
+They attack with a bite for 1 damage.
+Their bite delivers venom for 2d3 additional damage (constitution save reduces damage to 1d3).
+XP 9+1.)_

 **Spider, Giant (medium-sized):** _(These neutral creatures' vital stats are HD 3d8, HP 13, AC 15, Move 30 ft., 20 ft. climb.
 Their saves are physical.
 They attack with a bite for 1d6 points of damage.
 Their bite injects venom for 1d6 additional damage, save negates.
 If the first save fails, an additional save is required one round later.
 If the second save also fails, the victim suffers an additional 1d4 damage and paralyzation for 1d6 hours.
 These spiders also can throw a web 8 times per day as per the web spell [as found in the PHB].
 XP: 52+3)_

-**Tick, Giant:** _(These neutral creatures' vital stats are HD 2d8, HP 11, AC 15, MV 10 ft.
-They attack with a bite for 1d4 points of damage.
-Their saves are physical.
-Their special ability is blood drain for 1d4 damage per round, each point of blood drain also healing the creature if it is damaged.
+**Tick, Giant:** _(This creature’s vital stats are Level 2(d8), HP 11, AC 15, MV 10 ft., disposition neutrality.
+It attacks with a bite for 1d4 points of damage.
+Its special ability is blood drain for 1d4 damage per round, each point of blood drain also healing the creature if it is damaged.
 Once the tick drains the victim of hit points equal to its own hit point total, it will release the victim and crawl away, bloated and moving half-speed with a -3 AC penalty.
 XP: 20+2)_

 * see **Appendix C**.